amba/curve_fit.annealing/README.md

 curve_fit.annealing
 ===================

 Most curve fitting algorithms rely on local optimization routines.
-Initial fit parameters sufficiently close to the optimal parameters are required.
+These demand good estimates of the fit parameters.

-Instead, this module allows to use  **Global Optimization** routines of [scipy.optimize] for curve fitting.
+Instead, this module allows to use  **Global Optimization** routines of [scipy.optimize] to minimize the squared deviation function.

 Example: